 What Typical Usability Testing Doesn’t Tell You About Your Product

-Routine usability testing is undoubtedly important, but for products designed to support, nurture and grow with users over time, this style of testing doesn’t tell you everything.
+First impression usability testing is undoubtedly important, but for products designed to support, nurture and grow with users over time, this style of testing doesn’t tell you everything.

 There are complex time frame variables inherent in long-term use products.
 These nuanced details can tell you a lot about why a user might abandon your product after initial adoption.
 Something that one-time usability testing doesn’t.